 If you are interested in applying for Medicaid, you need to contact your state’s Medicaid program to learn more about doing so.
 Remember, each state has different rules and requirements.
 For this reason, you need to know what is expected of you based on where you live.

 You can learn more about the Florida Medicaid system, including eligibility requirements, by visiting the Florida Department of Children & Families website.
-If you don’t find what you’re seeking here, don’t hesitate to visit the Agency for Health Care Administration website.
-When you combine these two resources, you won’t have any trouble learning more about the program, including how the application process works.
+If you do not find what you are seeking here, do not hesitate to visit the Agency for Health Care Administration website.
+When you combine these two resources, you will not have any trouble learning more about the program, including how the application process works.

 In Florida, eligibility is determined by either the Social Security Administration or the Department of Children and Families.
 The latter is responsible for eligibility for: